 To prevent clients from seeing any of their QuickBooks Online accounts: Tell your client to use an email addresses they don't typically use for other purposes of their business instead.

 If at any time your clients have an issue, you can always start the process over again by removing login access to their Intuit Online Payroll account and then granting them login access again.
 Here’s how: (1) Sign in to their payroll account.
 (2) Select the Setup tab.
 (3) Select Contact Information under the Business Information section.
 (4) On this page you can either Remove client access or Provide client access.

 How should I communicate these changes to my clients?

 Dear Valued Client,

-When you log into your Online Payroll account in March, you will be prompted to update your login credentials.
+When you log into your Online Payroll account, you will be prompted to update your login credentials.
 We are moving logins to the Intuit system to ensure that your sensitive payroll data is secure.

 Intuit is known for the security of their products.
 They utilize enhanced security measures designed to help safeguard customers’ sensitive information and fight fraudsters, and continually perform internal risk assessments as well as external security audits to maintain security of their products and services.
 We are moving to their login system to ensure that your information is safe.

 If you already have an Intuit account connected to the email address that you use as your new login ID, you’ll be prompted to log into your existing Intuit account.
 If this happens, please be sure to use your Intuit password to complete the switch to the new credentials.